310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% bubble Keito %}
 Arghh, you’re all so noisy!
 Don’t get involved!

-This discussion is *over!* I’m going back to the student council office — Thanks to this unnecessary mess, I’ve had a lot of work piled up!
+This discussion is *over!* I’m going back to the Student Council office — Thanks to this unnecessary mess, I’ve had a lot of work piled up!

 I’ve no time to chat over manga!
 My hands are full just trying to live my own life!
 {% endbubble %}